Mental Health Facilities Alpena, MI

 Midmichigan Medical Center/alpena Behavioral Health

-Midmichigan Medical Center/alpena Behavioral Health is a mental health treatment center in Alpena, MI, located at 1501 West Chisholm Street, 49707 zip code area.
-Midmichigan Medical Center/alpena Behavioral Health provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
-Midmichigan Medical Center/alpena Behavioral Health offers couples/family therapy, group therapy and behavior modification to young adults, adults and seniors 65 or older.
-Additional services at Midmichigan Medical Center/alpena Behavioral Health consist of suicide prevention services and court-ordered outpatient treatment.
+Midmichigan Medical Center/alpena Behavioral Health is a mental health clinic in Alpena, Michigan, located at 1501 West Chisholm Street, 49707.
+Midmichigan Medical Center/alpena Behavioral Health offers telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
+Midmichigan Medical Center/alpena Behavioral Health provides dialectical behavior therapy, activity therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Some other services provided by Midmichigan Medical Center/alpena Behavioral Health include court-ordered outpatient treatment and suicide prevention services.

 Learn More